Lam Dong FC: Period of instability (2003–2012)

 After its golden age, Lâm Đồng's performance declined, leading to relegation in 2003.
 In 2005, they won a dramatic playoff against Quân Khu 7 8–7 in a penalty shootout after 12 rounds to return to the First Division, only to be relegated again the next season.

 In 2011, the team finished as runners-up in the Second Division to earn promotion once more.
 In the 2012 season, under the name XSKT Lâm Đồng and coach Vũ Quang Bảo, they successfully avoided relegation.

 Crisis and rebuilding (2013–present)

 In 2013, the club faced a major financial crisis and had to withdraw from professional football, restarting from the Third Division.

 Since then, Lâm Đồng has consistently competed in the Second Division.
 The 2025 season was particularly heartbreaking.
 They led their group until the final matchday, but a 0–2 loss against Gia Định saw them drop to third place due to head-to-head results, narrowly missing promotion.
-The club subsequently declined an invitation from the VPF to be promoted, citing the need for better preparation.
+After several teams in upper divisions withdrew from the league, the club an invited by the VPF to be promoted to the 2025–26 V.League 2 but subsequently declined, citing the need for better preparation.

+In the 2026 Second Division, Lâm Đồng finished first in their group and advanced to the promotion play-offs.
+They were defeated 0–3 by Huế in the first play-off round, leading them to play a second promotion play-off round against Trường Giang Gia Định.
+There, they beat their opponent in the penalty shootout and secured their spot in the 2026–27 V.League 2, returning to the Vietnamese professional league after 14 years.